patdaburu/mothergeo-formats/README.md

 *Featureclasses* objects define collections of spatial objects that share a common geometry type and common attribution.

 * __name__ : the *actual* name of the featureclass as it appears in a `Mother` database
+* __identity__ : the name of the field that contains the identity value for each feature *When no identity field is specified, the default identity defined for the format may be assumed.*
 * __geometryType__ : the type of the geometry contained in the featureclass
     * *Point* : a point geometry
     * *Polyline* : a polyline geometry